Are vertical farms the answer to healthier, longer-lasting food?

 Another advantage to vertically-grown food is its extended shelf life.

-Matt Barnard, CEO of Plenty, one of the leading US companies in the industry, explained this advantage to Euronews at the Web Summit this week.
+Matt Barnard, CEO of Plenty, one of the leading US companies in the industry, explained this advantage to Euronews at the Web Summitheld in Lisbon at the beginning of November.

 “The sun forces us to grow in places that are economic and those are very limited around the world.
 That means we have to put these lettuce heads and strawberries and tomatoes on trucks and planes… it imposes miles and weeks, and fruits and vegetables that don’t have much flavour or nutritional value,” he said.